Bergen

 relationships.
 Children who watch a parent be regularly disrespected by

-the other parent learn terrible lessons about the value, or lack of value,
+the other parent learn terrible lessons about the value, or lack of

-outright abuse that has been modeled for them or they tend to become angry
+same disdain, or outright abuse that has been modeled for them or they

-at the offending parent for hurting the other.
+tend to become angry at the offending parent for hurting the

 Sometimes we can stop others' abusive, manipulative, or disrespectful